 Archive: Detroit Zoological Society Sheds Light on Snake Conservation

-World Snake Day celebration to be held July 16 at the Detroit Zoo
+World Snake Day celebration to be held July 16 at Detroit Zoo

 ROYAL OAK, Mich.,

-Zookeeper talks will be held at 11:30 a.m., 1:30 p.m. and 2:30 p.m.
-Guests will be able to immerse themselves in the world of snakes by participating in conservation activities and making observations about different snake species based on their patterns.
+Zookeeper talks will be held at 11:30 a.m., 1 p.m. and 2:30 p.m.
+Guests will be able to immerse themselves in the world of snakes by participating in conservation activities and learning how to identify sub-species based on their appearance.
+DZS conservation efforts for the massasauga rattlesnake will also be highlighted.

 The DZS leads and oversees the Massasauga Rattlesnake Species Survival Plan through the Association of Zoos & Aquariums (AZA), a comprehensive population management plan that ensures the sustainability of a healthy, genetically diverse and demographically strong captive population in 23 AZA-accredited institutions.
 The DZS also leads and contributes to field research in Michigan to understand and conserve this threatened species.